 Otherwise, a whopping $40 million has been put in over the last four years to promote various regional events, funded mostly by Royalties for Regions as well as Eventscorp’s.
 Without funding and sponsors like these this event would not be possible.
 While development and recognition is at an all time high for some of our favorite BMX celebrities, we can only wait to see what this year’s big events have in store.

 Whilst riders were down under, deep in concentration, Americans were flying in the air, over ramps in full competition, getting ready for the World Champions as well as the Olympics.
-Every point counts in situations like these.
+Every point counts in world champion BMX races.